IN ADVANCE OF YOUR VISIT TO SMITHFIELD 150:

 Road Closures around the area

-Lindsey Street, Long Lane to the western end of West Smithfield and Smithfield Street, West Smithfield, Rotunda Garden and Cloth Fair will be closed from Saturday 25 August until Monday 27 August.
+Lindsey Street, Long Lane to the western end of West Smithfield and Smithfield Street, West Smithfield, Rotunda Garden and Cloth Fair will be closed from 6am Saturday 25 August until 3pm Monday 27 August.
+Controlled resident/business access will be facilitated outwith event operational hours (0900 - 2130 Saturday and Sunday).

-Parking bays inside the event will be suspended from Saturday 25 August until late on Monday 27 August.
+Parking bays inside the event will be suspended from Friday 24 August until 1500 on Monday 27 August.

 If you are a local business or resident and have specific queries or would like further information regarding these arrangements, please contact firstname.lastname@example.org.